rumihoney/zipfs-law-hackathon/README.md

 # Zipf's Law Hackathon Solutions

-This repository contains my independent solutions to the remaining prompt cards from a hackathon in **LING 498 – Computational Methods in Linguistics** at **Concordia University**, winter 2026.
+This repository contains my independent solutions to the remaining prompt cards from a hackathon in **LING 498 – Computational Methods in Linguistics** at **Concordia University**, Winter 2026.

 The hackathon challenged students to investigate whether **Zipf-like rank–frequency patterns** emerge across different kinds of linguistic evidence—including words, morpheme proxies, constructions, phoneme sequences, and semantic domains—while considering how preprocessing and annotation choices influence the results.

-While one analysis was completed during the course (Prompt 9), this repository extends the project through self-study by exploring the remaining prompt cards.
+Prompt 9 was completed during the course and is included as a reference.
+The remaining prompt cards were completed independently for additional practice.

 ## Objectives